Excerpt 1, A Throne for Rabble

 It wasn’t just his wife and daughter he had to watch after.
 No, the twelve-who-were-one had seen fit to curse Damien and their village with a beast raper named Jacob Weeslaw.
 Most in Rosbury called him Spittlelip on account of the scarred holes in his lips that constantly oozed saliva strings.
 His shorn tongue hobbled his speech and produced the shrrip, shrrip puckering that always declared his presence.
 He’d feel low for Jacob if the deformity had been there at birth, but his ruin was a thing the man had brought upon himself.

 Damien had a finger pointed in the priest’s face.
-“It’s not right, not by all the laws of the twelve godfaces and kings and Worthy Assemblies,” he blazed.
+“It’s not right, not by all the laws of the twelve godfaces and kings and Assembly wings,” he blazed.
 “To take a horse like that, on the day she must be put to death for pagan witchcraft.”
 His hilt was luring his hand.
 “We’ll find him first, and then—“

 “Kill him?
 And compound the tragedy?”
-The old priest had a reproachful look that stung.
+The old priest had a reproachful look.

 “Tragedy?”
 Damien scoffed.
 “Who would miss him, truly?
-Farmer Grey, who came upon Spittlelip fucking his sheep?
-His misery is his own doing, priest.
+His misery is his own fault, priest.
 Had he not done like Eduard with Elzura, he’d have a whole tongue to speak with.”

 Uther softened.
 “No. I meant your horse, sir—all this foul business our liege has sent us on.”
 He touched the knight on his shoulder.
 “You and I may not be friends in faith, but I’ll beg you like one not to do something . . . ill advised.”